Le-bo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that duplicates the last line of the file iacta.
 A script that deletes specific files using wildcards.
 A script that counts the number of directories and sub-directories in the current directory.
+A script that displays the 10 newest files in the current directory, One file per line.
+Sorted from the newest to the oldest